ethereum/EIPs/EIPS/eip-draft-app-keys.md

 ### Applications' Unique Identifiers

+#### Applications Names

 We need a way to uniquely identify each application.
+We will use a naming and a hashing scheme.

 In our favored spec, each application is uniquely defined and authenticated by its name, a domain string.
-For applications to be resolved through the Ethereum Name Service (ENS), they need to be a using a .eth domain name (e.g. foo.bar.eth).
-Note that the proposed spec does not restrict the applications' names to be following the .eth standard but they would need to be authenticated differently (see below).
+It can be a Domain Name Service DNS name or and Ethereum Name Service ENS name.

 There are a few restrictions however on the characters used and normalisation, each name should be passed through the [NamePrep Algorithm](https://tools.ietf.org/html/rfc3491)